 Phone: 519.884.0710 ext.2462

 Office Hours: by appointment

-Andriy Shkilko's research focuses on securities trading and financial markets.
-He studies competition among equity and options exchanges, information dissemination, price pressures, institutional trading, insider trading, short selling, and trade classification.
-In the area of corporate finance, Andriy has worked on issues of signalling and catering.
+My research focuses on securities trading and the structure of financial markets.
+I study high-frequency trading, competition among equity and options exchanges, information dissemination, price pressures, institutional trading, insider trading, short selling and trade classification.
+In the area of corporate finance, I have worked on issues of signalling and catering.